-If you decide to format your hard drive, you may wonder if it will remember bad files after formatting.
-Sectors (damaged sectors).
+If you decide to format your hard drive, you might wonder if he will remember the bad sectors after the configuration.

 A domain is considered damaged when it is not accessible.
 Information about the damaged domains is stored in a specific file ($ BadClus) but is deleted after the format.